ProlificsPanther/DockerPanther/README.md

 # docker-panther-trial
-The Docker file can be used to dockerize  your limited files Panther trial edition.
-Also included are samples of a Panther Docker image  that can  be pulled directly using the docker pull command from [Docker Hub](https://hub.docker.com/repository/docker/prolificspanther/docker-panther-trial).
+This Docker file contains a limited version of Panther.
+The essential files needed to execute the Panther Editor as well as deploy your Panther Screens to the web are included in this Docker File.
+Also includee is a Panther Docker image that can be pulled directly using the docker pull command from [Docker Hub](https://hub.docker.com/repository/docker/prolificspanther/docker-panther-trial).

 ### Usage
 * Panther Web 5.53